izzymsft/Getting-Started-with-Contributing-to-Apache-Kafka/Agenda-and-Sequence.md

  These are some of the areas of contributing to the project.

 ### Responding to Questions on Forums
-- Kafka Dev Mailing List
+- Kafka User Mailing List
 - Kafka Dev Mailing List
 - Stackoverflow
 - LinkedIn